 It should be noted that many of the acts to crack down on Paganism and to promote further Christianity appear to have occurred in the aftermath of the emperor’s penance.
 Ultimately, the events at Thessalonica are likely unknowable.
 The events are now quasi-mythological, viewed almost entirely through the prism of the later fifth century, unashamedly Christian writers, including Sozomen, Socrates of Constantinople, and Rufinus alongside Theodoret.
 Whatever the realities of the event, this mythologizing was important, creating a narrative of exemplary ecclesiastical action and imperial penance and piety.

-8. Father Of A Titan: Theodosius I And Gallia Placidia
+8. Father of a Titan: Theodosius I And Galla Placidia

 Theodosius died in February, in the year 395.
 Suffering from edema, he passed away in Milan, where a funeral was held featuring a panegyric delivered by Ambrose.
 The former emperor’s body was transferred to the imperial capital, where he was buried in November in the Church of the Holy Apostles.
 Although he may not have been recognized as a ‘Great’ yet, his reputation as a successful emperor was confirmed by his deification as divus Theodosius.
 Unfortunately for the emperor, his legacy was tarnished by the ineptitudes of his male heirs, Arcadius and Honorius.
 The two sons ruled the two halves of the empire, Arcadius the east and Honorius the west.
 Although it would endure until the end of the empire in the west in 476, this administrative division was not conducive to ongoing stability.
 Also, the problems the empire faced from external threats were exacerbated by the internal pressures of fraternal rivalry.
 Indeed, Honorius was emperor when Rome itself was sacked in 410; the first time the city had fallen in over 800 years!